-- A replication solution that allows flexibility in storage vendor selection at the source and target sites.
+- A replication solution that allows flexibility in the storage vendor selection at the source and target sites.

-- Overall lower cost per replication.
+- Lower overall cost per replication.

 You can use vSphere Replication with the vCenter Server Appliance or with a standard vCenter Server installation.
 You can have a vCenter Server Appliance on one site and a standard vCenter Server installation on the other.

-With vSphere Replication, you can replicate virtual machines from a source datacenter to a target site quickly and efficiently.
+With vSphere Replication, you can replicate virtual machines from a source data center to a target site quickly and efficiently.